tradingstrategy-ai/docs/source/glossary.rst

         In :term:`quantitative finance`, profitability tells how much a :term:`trading strategy` has generated or is estimated to generate profits.

-        The profitability is expressed usually as annualised yearly profit %.
+        The profitability is expressed usually as yearly returns %.
 E.g. 20% profitability means that the trading strategy generates 1/5x return on investment capital yearly.

+        For multi-user trading strategies, profitability calculations get more complex as you need to take account the funding flow, deposits and redemptions.

-        For TradingStrategy.ai profitability calculation details, see :ref:`Profitability calculations <profitability>` documentation.
+        TradingStrategy.ai offeres several methods of profitability calculation, for details see :ref:`Profitability calculations <profitability>` documentation.

+        - :ref:`Compounding realised positions profit` is the preferred method to display profitability across different strategies

         See also